Register your details to receive updates from the School of Business and Management

-Course fees for Non-Levy Payers are paid via co-investment with the government, meaning that the government provides 90% of funding towards course fees.
-The remaining fees that are payable by the employer are £500 which can be paid in one of the following ways:
+Course fees for Non-Levy Payers are paid via co-investment with the government, meaning that the government provides 95% of funding towards course fees.

 Before making any financial decision it is recommended that you seek advice from an independent source, for example the Money Advice Service.

 These are current figures and may be subject to change.
 The differences in course fees reflect the level of funding that is available as a result of government policies and priorities.
 These may be as a result of age, employment status, previous education achievements, or location for example, and are outside the control of The College of Animal Welfare.

 If you are not currently working in a leadership or managerial role and this is something you aspire to do, this qualification will increase your chances of securing such a position.